merope82/Fomalhaut/README.md

 # JWST/MIRI Fomalhaut images

 Archive of our recently published JWST/MIRI images of the Fomalhaut Debris Disk system (nature link).
-We provide the final reduced FITS images (both with and without distortion correction) as well as figures and presentation quality images.
+We provide the final reduced FITS images (with or without distortion correction) as well as figures and presentation quality images.

 ## Labeled 25.5 micron image